firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Single-Node-Simulation-Xilinx-Vitis.rst

 .. |runner| replace:: Xilinx XRT/Vitis
 .. |hwdb_entry_name| replace:: vitis_firesim_rocket_singlecore_no_nic

-.. warning:: **We highly recommend using the standard, XDMA-based U250 flow instead of this Vitis-based U250 flow.
-You can find the standard, XDMA-based flow here:** :ref:`u250-standard-flow`.
+.. warning:: ⚠️  **We highly recommend using the XDMA-based U250 flow instead of this Vitis-based flow.
+You can find the XDMA-based flow here:** :ref:`u250-standard-flow`.

-.. warning:: The Vitis flow does not support FireSim simulations with bridges that use the PCIe DMA interface (i.e. TracerV, NIC, Dromajo, Printfs).
+   The Vitis-based flow does not support DMA-based FireSim bridges (e.g., TracerV, Synthesizable Printfs, etc.), while the XDMA-based flows support all FireSim features.
+If you're unsure, use the XDMA-based U250 flow
-	This will be added in a future FireSim release.
-For now, you should use the XDMA-based U250 support, which supports all of the aforementioned
-        FireSim features.
-The XDMA-based U250 support is described here: :ref:`u250-standard-flow`.
+   instead: :ref:`u250-standard-flow`

 .. include:: Running-Single-Node-Simulation-Vitis-Template.rst